Differentiated instruction: Ongoing assessment

-All these ongoing assessments help the teacher know students and their needs so they can select effective teaching and learning strategies and interventions that maximize student achievement.
-Consistent program review and diagnosis of whole-class and individual student responses not only provides ongoing feedback to enhance teaching and learning for teachers but students and parents as well.
-Teachers use ongoing assessments to gather information about a student's knowledge and capabilities, to direct future planning, to monitor student progress, and to evaluate student achievement.
+All these ongoing assessments help teachers know students and their needs so they can select effective teaching and learning strategies and interventions that maximize student achievement.
+Consistent program review and diagnosis of whole-class and individual student responses provide ongoing feedback to enhance teaching and learning for teachers, students, and parents.
+Teachers use ongoing assessments to gather information about a student's knowledge and capabilities, direct future planning, monitor student progress, and evaluate student achievement.
 Students and parents can also use these assessments to reflect and understand their own learning preferences and level of achievement.

 Content

 The content of lessons may be differentiated based on what students already know.
 The most basic content of a lesson should cover the standards of learning set by the district or state.
-Some students in a class may be completely unfamiliar with the concepts in a lesson, some students may have partial mastery of the content – or display mistaken ideas about the content, and some students may show mastery of the content before the lesson begins.
+Some students in a class may be completely unfamiliar with the concepts in a lesson, some students may have partial mastery of the content or display mistaken ideas about the content, and some students may show mastery of the content before the lesson begins.
 The teacher may differentiate the content by designing activities for groups of students that cover different areas of Bloom's taxonomy.
 For example, students who are unfamiliar with the concepts may be required to complete tasks on the lower levels of Bloom's taxonomy: knowledge, comprehension, and application.
 Students with partial mastery may be asked to complete tasks in the application, analysis and evaluation areas, and students who have high levels of mastery may be asked to complete tasks in evaluation and synthesis.

-When teachers differentiate content, they may adapt what they want students to learn or how students access the knowledge, understanding, and skills (Anderson, 2007).
+When teachers differentiate content, they may adapt what they want students to learn or how students gain knowledge, understanding, and skills.
 In these instances, educators are not varying student objectives or lowering performance standards for students.
 They use different texts, novels, or short stories at a reading level appropriate for each individual student.
 Another example would be including visuals, maps, or graphic organizers to introduce or reinforce concepts as opposed to only providing written or oral text.
 This provides students with different methods of viewing, considering and absorbing content.
 Teachers can also use flexible groups and have students assigned to like groups listening to audiobooks or accessing specific internet sources.
 Students could have a choice to work in pairs, groups, or individually, but all students are working towards the same standards and objectives.